nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Teaching Assistant Manager (TAManager) is a desktop application for managing teaching assistants, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Teaching Assistant Manager (TAManager) is a desktop application for managing teaching assistants (TAs), optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TAM can help you manage your teaching assistant tasks more efficiently than traditional GUI apps.

 * Table of Contents
 {:toc}